The Art of the Follow Up

 Follow Up Call

-A call can be an effective and personal follow-up, especially if this is not your first interview.
-Be sure that in a follow-up call you took time to think about what you would like to say.
+A call can be an effective and personal follow up, especially if this is not your first interview.
+Be sure that in a follow up call you taken time to think about what you would like to say.
 If you are worried about misspeaking jot down some notes to keep on hand while you make the call.
-That way you can check-in and make sure you are staying on point.
+That way you can check in and make sure you are staying on point.

 Follow Up Letter

-While something extravagant can make it seem like you are trying to buy a job, or something inconvenient (like a plant) can be annoying, a small, easy to accept gesture can be a great way to make your follow-up stand out.
+While something extravagant can make it seem like you are trying to buy a job, or something inconvenient (like a plant) can be annoying, a small, easy to accept gift can be a great way to make your follow up stand out.
 Keep it simple.
 Think of how you would feel in the position of the person who interviewed you.
-Try something convenient and thoughtful, like our Thnks-A-Latte gesture!
+Try something convenient and thoughtful, like our Thnks-A-Latte gift!
 A Venti cafe latte with a double chocolate chunk brownie is a delicious way to say thank you for your time, and include a quick personalized note to make yourself stand out.
-Plus with Thnks, if a company has a policy about accepting gestures or they feel uncomfortable doing so, anyone on the receiving end of a Thnks gesture can opt to donate the value of their gesture to any charitable cause they choose.
+Plus with Thnks, if a company has a policy about accepting gifts or they feel uncomfortable doing so, anyone on the receiving end of a Thnks gift can opt to donate the value of their gift to any charitable cause they choose.

 Follow Up Do’s